LiyouZhou/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 - Image data shape = (32, 32, 3)
 - Number of classes = 43

-#### Exploratory visualization of the dataset.
+### Exploratory visualization of the Datasets

 <img src="examples/histogram_of_classes.png" width="500">
 The above image shows the distribution of data among the different classes of signs.
 You can see there are very few data sets for certain classes of traffic signs compared to others which will no doubt impact the accuracy of the learning of those classes later.
+The distribution of classes is largely the same between train, validate and test sets.

 <img src="examples/random_sample_from_each_class.png" width="500">
 Here is a matrix of random images pulled out of each class.
 The first thing that can be noted is that the images appear to be taken under a large variety of lighting conditions.
 This does add to the complexity of the classification.

-### Design and Test a Model Architecture
+## Design and Test a Model Architecture

-#### Data pre-processing
+### Data pre-processing

-##### Generate extra data
+#### Generate extra data

 Because there are significantly more samples of some classes than others in the training set, the model accuracy will have a bias toward the classes with more samples.
-Bad accuracy in a classes with a lot of samples leads to a large loss.
-In order to make sure the model recognise all classes of traffic sign equally well, more data is generated.
-This is achieved by taking a available image and randomly zoom, rotate and translate to result in an new image.
+Bad accuracy in a classes with a lot of samples leads to a large loss, hence the model will tend to avoid that.
+In order to make sure the model recognise all classes of traffic signs equally well, more data is generated.
+This is achieved by taking an available image and randomly zoom, rotate and translate to result in an new image.
 An example can be seen below:

 <img src="examples/augmented_image.png" width="400">

-##### Grayscaling
+#### Grayscaling

 The image is turned into greyscale because all information needed to recognise a traffic sign is encoded into the shape of the sign, colour varies a lot with different lighting condition.
-Getting rid of the colour component reduces the complexity of the module and reduces the irregularities in the data.
+Getting rid of the colour component reduces the complexity of the module and the irregularities in the data.
 Here is the traffic sign images from the previous section after grayscaling.

 <img src="examples/greyscale_normalised.png" width="400">

-##### Histogram Equalisation
+#### Histogram Equalisation

-This is an technique to even out the lighting condition of all the data further reducing data irregularities.

-Here is the traffic sign images from the previous section after grayscaling.
+Histogram Equalisation is a technique to even out the lighting condition and enhances features in images.
+This can reducing data irregularities and makes the data easier to learn.
+The CLAHE (Contrast Limited Adaptive Histogram Equalization) algorithm implemented in openCV is used.
+Because of the speed advantages provided by openCV, the more complicated Adaptive histogram algorithm can be used to augment all data in a reasonable time frame.
+Here is the traffic sign images from the previous section after equalisation.

 <img src="examples/equalised.png" width="400">

-It can be seen that images that are previous completely dark and hard to recognise and been brightened up and the whole dataset have the appearance of uniform lighting.
+It can be seen that images that are previous completely dark and hard to recognise had been brightened up and the whole dataset have the appearance of uniform lighting.

-##### Normalisation
+#### Normalisation

-Make input data normally distributed with mean 0 and std 1.
-This allow weights and hyper-parameters to stay in predictable range and makes training and tuning to be faster.
+All input data are scaled such that they appear normally distributed with mean 0 and std 1.
+This allows weights and hyper-parameters to stay in predictable range and makes training and tuning faster.

-#### Final model architecture
+## Final model architecture

 My final model consisted of the following layers: